 Question: Does a chipped tooth pose a threat to your smile?

-Answer: When you damage a tooth, then bacteria can move past the protective layer of enamel and reach the inner layers of dentin, where decay can form.
+Answer: When you damage a tooth, then bacteria can reach the inner layers of dentin, where decay can form.
 Patients can then develop tooth decay and infection, and along with it, serious discomfort.

 Question: How does the bonding procedure work?

 Answer: We begin by removing any decay and thoroughly cleaning the tooth.
 We may also etch the tooth to help the material stay in place as it cures.
-We prepare the bonding material by shading it to blend with your tooth.
+The bonding material is then added and blended with your tooth.
 We apply the composite resin in multiple layers, sculpting the tooth as the material cures under a light.
 Finally, we polish the tooth for a more natural appearance.

 Question: Will my tooth look natural?